microsoft/pai/docs/manual/cluster-user/how-to-debug-jobs.md

    <img src="./imgs/go-to-tensorboard-page.png" width="100%" height="100%" />

 The button will bring you to the TensorBoard page.
-You might wait a few minutes until the log is ready:
+You might wait for a few minutes until the log is ready:

    <img src="./imgs/tensorboard-ok.png" width="100%" height="100%" />

 Generally speaking, to use the TensorBoard plugin, you should:

-  1. Save your TensorFlow summary logs to `/mnt/tensorboard`
+  1. Save your TensorFlow summary logs to `/mnt/tensorboard`.
   2. Make sure `tensorboard` is installed in the docker image you use.
   3. Use the `sleep` command to extend the job lifetime, if you want TensorBoard available after job completes.